Double taxation: Double taxation relief

 Countries may reduce or avoid double taxation either by providing an exemption from taxation (EM) of foreign-source income or providing a foreign tax credit (FTC) for tax paid on foreign-source income.

 The EM method requires the home country to collect the tax on income from foreign sources and remit it to the country where it arose.
 Tax jurisdiction extends only to the national border.
 When countries rely on territorial principle as described above, they usually depend on the EM method to relieve double taxation.
-But the EM method is only common for certain income classes or sources, such as international shipping income for example.
+But the EM method is only common for certain income classes or sources, such as international shipping income.

 The FTC method is used by countries that tax (individual or corporate) residents on income, irrespective of where it arises.
 The FTC method requires the home country to allow credit against domestic tax liability where the person or company pay foreign income tax.

 Another solution used is 'relief provision'.
 They create more favorable terms for multinational companies to (remain) based in countries that use less effective measures than the EM or FTC method.